Please continue to scroll down for the latest information.

-We were very fortunate to have had an insight into Paralympic basketball.
-Both the children and the staff loved it.
+This term we are very fortunate to be able to have an insight into Paralympic basketball.
+Both the children and the staff look forward to it every year.
+Please see our photos from last year.

-The children in KS1 then got 6 weeks of Basketball lessons which taught them to master basic movements such as running, jumping, throwing and catching, as well as developing balance, agility and coordination.
+The children in KS1 then get 6 weeks of Basketball lessons which teaches them to master basic movements such as running, jumping, throwing and catching, as well as developing balance, agility and coordination.

 Having fun on our first session of wheelchair basketball.